 You can also earn the master’s in Computer Information Systems with a concentration in Health Informatics by completing the BU MET Graduate Certificate in Information Technology and Graduate Certificate in Health Informatics, plus two additional courses: Enterprise Cyber Security (MET CS 695) and either Information Structures with Java (MET CS 520) or Information Structures with Python (MET CS 521).
-To be eligible for the degree, you must apply for admission and be accepted into the degree program.
+Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
+A new master’s degree application is not required.
 Connect with a graduate admissions advisor at firstname.lastname@example.org to learn more about this option.

 Master’s in Computer Information Systems Curriculum

 Students who are declaring an MSCIS concentration in Health Informatics must complete the core and required concentration courses.

 (Five courses/20 credits)

 MET CS 625 Business Data Communication and Networks

 MET CS 669 Database Design and Implementation for Business

 MET CS 682 Information Systems Analysis and Design